utdemir/dotfiles-nix/README.md

   * `o`: open a website
   * `f`: add hints to the links
   * `F`: add hints to the links (open in new window)
+  * `tsh`: toggle javascript for the current host for current session
+  * `tSh`: toggle javascript for the current host permanently
 ---

 ### Password Manager: pass